FAQs about the hospital

 Referring a child or young person

-You can begin the process of referring a child to our International and Private Patients Service online, on our refer a child for treatment page.
+You can begin the process of referring a child to our International and Private Care online, on our refer a child for treatment page.
 You can self-refer to this service – you do not need to be referred by a clinician or hospital.
 We accept referrals from the UK and overseas.

 If you are looking for more on how to refer a child, funding (insurance, self-paying or sponsored visits) or visas, please refer to our How to get treatment pages.

 Our routes to treatment pages will take you through the entire pre-referral process, step by step.